KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 ### Note on the Pleroma

 In Gnostic cosmology, the **Pleroma** is the fullness of divine emanations — a realm of Aeons, each a perfect Form aligned to the Monad.
 In Zenetism, the **Pleroma** is not a region of formed beings but the **unfigured potential** before form arises.
 It is the stillness beneath motion, the quietude before emanation, the saturated axis where motion has not yet begun.
 This is not the fullness of Forms but the **fullness before Form**: a potential that holds all yet speaks nothing.

+**Important distinction:** In standard Gnostic usage, the Aeons inhabit the Pleroma as its formed contents.
+In Zenetist usage, the Aeons inhabit the **L₄ Field of Forms**, while the Pleroma is reserved for the pre-emanative ground (closer to L₀ Aion or the latent saturation before L₅ unfolds).
+The Aeons are NOT "in the Pleroma" in the Zenetist sense — they are in L₄.
+This terminological reframing is intentional and required for internal consistency.

 ### Note on the Titans and Archons